davehng/esp8266-flow-sensor/README.md

 # esp8266-flow-sensor
-esp8266 arduino code that adapts a FS400A flow sensor for opensprinkler
+ESP8266 arduino code that adapts a FS400A flow sensor for opensprinkler.
+The FS400A pulses too fast for an OpenSprinkler to read, so this Arduino code for a Wemos D1 mini acts like a shift register and decreases the pulse granularity so an OpenSpinkler is capable of polling the output pin.
+It also sends messages periodically via MQTT so the flow rate can be recorded elsewhere.